-I’ll admit that I was sceptic when I first heard about Unstoppabot, since it was described as an “unholy hybrid of an infinite runner and a brain-tickling puzzle game”.
+I’ll admit that I was a skeptic when I first heard about Unstoppabot since it was described as an “unholy hybrid of an infinite runner and a brain-tickling puzzle game”.
 But after watching the trailer, my fears were put to rest: this is not another (endless) runner!
 In fact, it’s not even endless, and instead of the typical run/jump/swipe of most runners, here the player is tasked with creating a safe path for this guy to traverse… and, ROBOTS!

 Unstoppabot provides an entirely new experience to mobile gaming by making you feel both dumb and slow while you’re on the bus or pooping.